andreamoro-git/blog/_posts/2023-08-18-how-to-include-LaTeX-in-a-docker-image.md

 ```

 From here, run bash in your container, compile your latex file, and check what packages are missing.
 For example, you may get a message such as ```!
 LaTeX Error: File `type1cm.sty' not found.```
-In this case, run ```tlmgr search --global --file "type1cm.sty"``` which will output something like this:
+In this case, from inside a container run ```tlmgr search --global --file "type1cm.sty"``` which will output something like this:
 ```
 tlmgr: package repository https://ctan.mirror.garr.it/mirrors/ctan/systems/texlive/tlnet (not verified: gpg unavailable)
 type1cm: